younesg14/Younes_Ghouini/README.md

 <td width="50%">

 #### 🌍 UK Street Crimes Dashboard
-Interactive Tableau dashboard powered by an **Alteryx App** — users select a date range, crime category, and area, and the viz updates dynamically.
+Interactive Tableau dashboard powered by an **Alteryx App**.
+Users select a date range, crime category, and area, and the viz updates dynamically.
 Data sourced from data.police.uk and pushed to Tableau Server.

 `Tableau` `Alteryx` `API` `Data Prep`